 CV title

-The very top of your CV, where you should provide your name, phone number, and email address.
+Your CV title (also known as a CV heading or header) sits at the top of your CV and is the place where you provide your name, phone number, and a professional email address.

 Personal statement

-Three to four sentences under your CV title that sum up your main achievements, skills, and qualifications.
-A personal statement is sometimes also called a CV summary or CV profile.
+Your CV personal statement consists of three to four sentences under your CV title that sum up your main achievements, skills, and qualifications.
+A personal profile statement is sometimes also called a career summary or CV profile.

 Work experience

 After that, add 3–5 bullet points describing your achievements — use hard numbers for emphasis.
-If you don’t have much work experience yet, put this part after your education section.
+If you don’t have much of a work history for your CV yet, put this part after your education section.

 Education

-Your education section should provide details about any degrees you have, your A-Levels, and GCSEs as well as your grades.
+The education section on your CV should provide details about any degrees you have, your A-Levels, and GCSEs as well as your grades.
 If you haven’t got your marks yet, you can add predicted grades and the expected date you’ll get your qualifications.

 Skills

 List any skills on your CV that you have.
-These skills can be ones you learn in school or in a job (hard skills) or ones linked to personality (soft skills).
+These skills can be ones you learnt in school or in a job (hard skills) or ones linked to your personality (soft skills).

 Hobbies and interests

-Provide some examples of the activities you do outside of school and work.
+Listing your hobbies and leisure activities is a great way to highlight more of your personality and tell employers about some of the activities you do outside of school and work.

-Here are the answers to a few common questions about CVs:
+Still have some questions about CVs?
+Here are the answers to a few commonly asked questions about them:

 What is a CV template?